 I recently advertised my article on Denmark and their butchery of Downs Syndrome infants on facebook.
 You may read that article here if you wish.
-As usual when I advertise an article, I received some negative feedback from angry evolutionists.
-One comment in particular stood out.
+As usual, when I advertise an article, I received some negative feedback from angry evolutionists.
+One comment, in particular, stood out.
 This particular evolutionist attempted to use the existence of abortion as proof that there was no God.
 This argument is essentially a repackaging of the old existence of evil proves there is no God argument and will be the subject of this article.

-Before going any further, we need to establish a definition for evil.
+Before going any further, we need to establish a definition of evil.
 Some things are automatically evil, such as murder and so on.
-However, this does not set a definition for evil.
+However, this does not set a definition of evil.
 It merely points out one thing that is universally considered evil.
 What it does do is give a clue to the nature of evil.
 Evil must be tied to a standard of right and wrong.
 To call murder evil would be impossible unless some standard of morality called murder wrong in the first place.
 Therefore, evil is the opposite of moral.
 From the Christian perspective, since God defined the laws of morality, evil is anything that is in opposition to those laws of morality and thus in opposition to God.
 In effect, this means that God defines whether something is evil or not.

 How then did evil come into existence in this world?
 The Bible makes that quite clear in the first several chapters of Genesis.
 Man brought it here.
 Evil already existed when man sinned, but the world itself was still perfect and untouched by sin.
 The Bible makes it clear that it was after man chose to oppose God’s instruction by eating of the tree of the knowledge of good and evil that the world was cursed.
 Genesis 3:17 tells us “And unto Adam he said, Because thou hast hearkened unto the voice of thy wife, and hast eaten of the tree, of which I commanded thee, saying, Thou shalt not eat of it: cursed is the ground for thy sake; in sorrow shalt thou eat of it all the days of thy life;” Thus it was man’s choice to bring evil into the world, not God’s.